South San Francisco station (Caltrain): Station layout

 Looking south along the station platform.
 The mural Prometheus Brings Fire to Man by artist Nicolai Larsen is partially visible at right.

 The northern end of the station platform, underneath the Grand Avenue overpass.
 The pedestrian crossing is at the far end, and the parking lot is behind the fence on the left.

 The station features a single island platform.
 The main entrance is an underpass that connects the south end of the platform to Grand Avenue and Airport Boulevard on the west and East Grand Avenue and Poletti Way on the east.
 The west approach, providing direct access to the station from downtown South San Francisco, features a plaza with decorative lighting, and the east approach features an area for shuttle buses to pick up and drop off passengers.
 Passengers can also use a signalized and gated grade crossing (across the southbound track) between the parking lot on Dubuque Avenue and the north end of the platform.
 Automobiles can enter the parking lot by turning from the Grand Avenue overpass north onto Dubuque, just east of U.S. 101.
 A tall metal staircase descends to the parking lot from the Grand Avenue overpass at the intersection with Dubuque, though the more direct pedestrian underpass has obviated the need for passengers to use it.
 Several SamTrans routes stop near the western underpass entrance on Airport Boulevard.
 The south end of the parking lot features a large mural on the retaining wall for Grand Avenue entitled Prometheus Brings Fire to Man by artist Nicolai Larsen, painted in 1996.

 History

+The Southern Pacific Bay Shore line to the stockyards at new South San Francisco opened in May 1892 — excursion trains were initially run every Sunday from San Francisco to promote real estate developments in the area.
+A small depot existed at least as early as 1898.

 A depot for South San Francisco was built in 1909 shortly after the completion of the Bayshore Cutoff, with an entrance on Grand Avenue.
-Prior to that, a smaller station existed at least as early as 1898.
-The 1909 building was demolished in the late 1950s to make room for the Bayshore Freeway and replaced with a smaller brick building with an entrance off Dubuque.
+The building was demolished in the late 1950s to make room for the Bayshore Freeway and replaced with a smaller brick building with an entrance off Dubuque.
 This building was demolished in the 1990s, though the platform remained in use.
 From 2017 to 2022, the station was completely reconstructed and relocated several hundred feet south of the prior location.
 The current station opened in September 2021, though amenities such as the pedestrian underpass and shuttle boarding area on Poletti Way were not completed until January 2022.